-All four programs are designed to help students achieve the five major areas of development and growth described in the PURPOSE AND MISSION STATEMENT in this catalog.
+All four accredited programs are designed to help students achieve the five major areas of development and growth described in the PURPOSE AND MISSION STATEMENT in this catalog.
 The individual programs differ in the number of credits required for completion.
-The CBS, DipBS, and AABS degree programs require two English classes, and the BABS degree requires three English classes.
+The CBS and DipBS degree programs require two English classes, and the AABS and BABS degree programs require three English classes.
 Both the AABS and BABS degrees have additional general education requirements.
 General Education courses may be completed at PIU or transferred to PIU from any accredited institution, including the University of Guam, Guam Community College, College of Micronesia, and Palau Community College.

 Students will be assisted in selecting the program that best meets their needs.
-Transfer from one program to another is possible at any time.
+Transfer from one accredited program to another is possible at any time.
 A student shall complete a minimum of 60 credits toward his/her BA degree or Diploma in Biblical Studies through classes offered at PIU.
 A student shall complete 36 credits toward his/her AA degree or Certificate in Biblical Studies through classes offered by PIU.